raphipod/GermanLC/README.md

 German memes & (meme) songs to feel better in the unknown.

-Eventually to be uploaded to Thunderstorm.
+Eventually to be uploaded to Thunderstore.

 Tools used: